freshpaint-io/appsflyer-segment-android-plugin/Readme.md

                 };
 ```

-In order for Conversion Data to be sent to Segment, make sure you have enabled "Track Attribution Data" in AppsFlyer destination settings:
+In order for Conversion Data to be sent to Freshpaint, make sure you have enabled "Track Attribution Data" in AppsFlyer destination settings:

 <img width="741" alt="Xnip2019-05-11_19-19-31" src="https://user-images.githubusercontent.com/18286267/57572409-8fb19200-7422-11e9-832f-fdd343af3137.png">